Porosity in Welded Joints and PCB Technology

-13. It varies with decreased flux activity, increased metal load of the powder, and larger coverage area beneath the lead joint.
+Pore formation is influenced by various factors including decreased flux activity, increased metal load of the powder, and the coverage area beneath the lead joint.

 Contact